 Last but not least, make a list of all the cleaning supplies you will need, and make sure you will have all of them at hand for your spring clean.
 Some basics include a good HEPA vacuum cleaner (make sure it’s in great working order with an empty bag/filter), cleaning cloths (preferably microfiber), sponges and a mop (again, microfiber if possible).
 You might also need a step ladder.

 For cleaning products, it’s best to have specialized cleaners on hand.
 A glass cleaner is an absolute necessity for streak-free mirrors and windows.
-We would recommend having bathroom cleaner, kitchen cleaner and floor cleaner, but an all purpose cleaner will also do the trick (with some extra elbow grease).
-You will also need a scouring powder and possibly a dish soap.
+We recommend bathroom, kitchen, and floor cleaners, but an all-purpose cleaner will also do the trick.
+You will also need scouring powder and dish soap.

 Be sure to run your supplies through the Environmental Working Group’s Guide To Healthy Cleaning to ensure that you are not swapping dust and dirt for harmful chemicals.
-AspenClean’s cleaning products are all rated A for lowest hazard for health and environment, and are highly effective.
-Our Whole House Cleaning Kit is a great place to get ready for spring cleaning!
+AspenClean’s cleaning products are all rated A for the lowest hazard to health and the environment and are highly effective.
+Our Whole House Cleaning Kit is a great place to prepare for spring cleaning!

 After you check these jobs off your list, you’ll find that you’ll already be ahead in your spring clean.
 They’ll also help make your big clean run smoothly.

-So tackle this to-do list, and get ready for a deep spring cleaning!
-If you are still searching for the right supplies, find our non-toxic and effective (used by professional cleaners!) cleaning products here:
+So tackle this to-do list, and prepare for a deep spring cleaning!
+If you are still searching for the right supplies, find our non-toxic and effective (used by professional cleaners!) cleaning products here.